dsbw/fxgames/README.md

 ## Part II: Maze

 Part II was supposed to be "Dungeon Slippers", but I quickly discovered I needed a grid component for that, so we spent a lot of time doing that.
+(Branch name "dunslip".)

 Then, to test it out and make it usable, we ended up coding a basic maze, and then allowing movement through the maze, then having a minotaur in the maze, which allowed us to explore recursive functions with streams in order to find a path.

 ## Part III: Dungeon Slippers

-In part II, branch name "dunslip", we'll build a puzzle game that allows the player to move a token around a board in an attempt to reach the exit.
+In part II, branch name "realdun", we'll build a puzzle game that allows the player to move a token around a board in an attempt to reach the exit.

 I'll add code on an entry-by-entry basis so you can see exactly what changed.
 I did forget to add in the (very basic) ds-main.fxml in resoureces/dunslip until 2.3.
 Whoops!